K. Provisions, Contingent Liabilities and Contingent Assets

 Trade receivables do not carry any interest and are stated at their amortised cost as reduced by appropriate allowances for estimated irrecoverable amounts.
 Individual trade receivables are written off when management deems them not to be collectible.
 Allowance for the expected credit losses, which are the present value of the cash shortfall over the expected life of the financial assets.

-46. The management have identified SAP as accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all relevant transactions recorded.
+46. The management hove identified SAP as accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all relevant transactions recorded.
 However, audit trail feature is not enabled for direct database changes to SAP for users with using certain access rights.
 Further, Company is taking steps to ensure feature of audit trail is enabled along with audit trail at database level and maintain log of such configuration changes.
-Additionally, discussions are underway with the vendor to ensure that a log is kept for the daily backup of the financial records in SAP, aligning with the requirements set by the Ministry of Corporate Affairs (MCA).
+Additionally, the audit trail of previous year has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded in the previous year.
+In relation to daily backup of books of accounts maintained in electronic form, the Company has a process of taking daily backup of books of accounts, however due to system constraints logs for the complete year were not available.
+The Company has taken necessary action to ensure going forward logs for full financial yeor are retained and available for verification.
+For current year, logs are available for the period from August 24, 2024 to March 31, 2025.

 (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.

-(ii) The Company does not have any transactions with struck-off companies.
+(ii) The Company does not have any transactions with struck-off companies under section 248 of Companies Act 2013 or section 560 of Companies Act, 1956

 (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.